Natasha Fyles: 2020 election

 Fyles was reelected as the Member for Nightcliff in 2020 holding the largest majority in any Northern Territory electorate.
 She has served as the Minister for Health in the Gunner ministry since 2016 and continues as the Northern Territory's Health Minister following the 22 August 2020 election, which saw the Labor government re-elected.

-She was appointed as the Minister for National Resilience to work with the Australian federal government on making Darwin's highly-touted Howard Springs Quarantine Facility a ‘centre for national resilience’.
+She was appointed as the Minister for National Resilience to work with the Australian federal government on making Darwin's highly touted Howard Springs Quarantine Facility a ‘centre for national resilience’.
 This use of this facility is central to the repatriation of Australians stranded overseas due to COVID-19.

 Fyles was the also the Leader of Government Business and the Minister for Alcohol Policy, Minister for Tourism and Hospitality, Minister for Major Events, and Minister for Racing, Gaming and Licensing.

 Chief Minister of the Northern Territory

 Chief Minister and Territory Labor leader Michael Gunner announced his resignation on 10 May 2022.
 Fyles was elected as party leader by the Labor caucus on 13 May 2022, and was sworn in as Chief Minister later that day.

+On 24 September 2023, Fyles was allegedly assaulted with a cream-covered pancake by a member of the public at the Sunday markets at Nightcliff.

+Undisclosed share controversy and resignation

+In November 2023, it was revealed that Fyles held 169 shares in gas company Woodside Energy, attracting conflict-of-interest allegations due to Fyles' approval of fracking in the Beetaloo Basin and of a development of an industrial precinct at Middle Arm.
+Independent Senator for the Australian Capital Territory, David Pocock, called for further scrutiny of her share portfolio, using an existing Senate inquiry into the Middle Arm precinct.
+Fyles defended her share holdings, stating that they had been declared for over a decade and that no conflict of interest was present.
+However, she later divested the shares, stating she wanted to 'end the distraction', also claiming that she had declared any financial interests from the past decade.

+Despite her previous statements that she had declared all financial interests, in December 2023, it was revealed that she holds 754 undeclared shares in South32, a company that owns a manganese mine on Groote Eylandt.
+Fyles faced further conflict of interest allegations and calls to resign, due to Fyles' decision earlier in 2023 to not investigate health impacts from the Groote Eylandt mine, with Leader of the Opposition Lia Finocchiaro calling her actions a 'profound betrayal of public trust'.
+As a result of the controversy, Fyles resigned on 19 December 2023.
+The next day, Fyles' treasurer, Eva Lawler, was announced as her successor, with Attorney-General Chansey Paech replacing Nicole Manison as Deputy Chief Minister.

+Political views

+Fyles supports a woman's right to have an abortion.

+Fyles supports the Indigenous Voice to Parliament.